Disable Diffie-Hellman in Apache

 Applies to on-premise Deep Security software installations only

-Web servers are sometimes configured to use the Diffie-Hellman (DH) key exchange and authentication protocol as the "Key Exchange Algorithm" and "Authentication Method" during an SSL / TLS handshake.
+Web servers are sometimes configured to use the Diffie-Hellman (DH) key exchange and authentication protocol as the "Key Exchange Algorithm" and "Authentication Method" during an SSL or TLS handshake.
 SSL inspection on the Deep Security Agent/Appliance won't work if it is enabled, however.

 On Apache web servers, the "Key Exchange Algorithm" and "Authentication Method" parameters are the first two fields of the "

 file.
 To instruct Apache to not use Diffie-Hellman, add

 !ADH to these fields.